Gold price today at Rs 48,070 per 10 gm, silver selling at Rs 63,600 a kg

 -

-Ten gram of 24-carat gold was on Satrurday selling at Rs 48,070, up by Rs 100 from yesterday.
+Ten gram of 24-carat gold was on Tuesday selling at Rs 48,070, unchanged from yesterday’s trading price.
 Silver was at Rs 63,600 per kg, according to the Good Returns website.

-Silver on Saturday was trading at Rs 63,600 per kilogram from Rs 62,200 in Friday trading session.
+Silver on Tuesday was trading at Rs 63,600 per kilogram, unchanged from the previous trading session.

 Dear Reader,